KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 - **Option to open in default browser**: Does the app provide a button to open the currently shown link in the default browser?
 - **Modify page**: Does the app inject JavaScript code into third party websites to modify its content?
 This includes adding tracking code (like inputs, text selections, taps, etc.), injecting external JavaScript files, as well as creating new HTML elements.
 - **Fetch metadata**: Does the app run JavaScript code to fetch website metadata?
 This is a harmless thing to do, and doesn't cause any real security or privacy risks.
+- **JS**: A link to the JavaScript code that I was able to detect.
+Disclaimer: There might be other code executed.
+The code might not be a 100% accurate representation of all JS commands.

 <div id="table-scroll-container">
   <table class="in-app-browser-overview">